Perceptus/nsapple/README.md

 # Setup
 * Simply click on the blue nsapple project file in the top left corner to show the general tab (see below).
-* Then for each of the four targets, click on the team diablog and choose your development team.
+* Then for each of the four targets, click on the team dialog and choose your development team.
 Everthing else is auto generated now, just like Loop.
-* Then, ater choosing your phone and watch combination to build too, click the play button and install.
+* Then, atfer choosing your phone and watch combination to build too, click the play button and install.
-* After the software installs on the phone and watch, go to the Watch App on your phone and input your site name, unit preference, and toekns (if needed).
+* After the software installs on the phone and watch, go to the Watch App on your phone and input your site name, unit preference, and tokens (if needed).
 * Now nsapple can run independently from the phone on newer watches!
 * Note - the ios App called nsapple is required but it doesn't actually do anything.